VladimirIstomin/strava-alt/README.md

 STRAVA_CLIENT_SECRET=<your_client_secret>
 STRAVA_REDIRECT_URI=http://localhost:8080/api/v1/callback
 FRONTEND_URL=http://localhost:5173
+COOKIE_DOMAIN=localhost
 ```

 `FRONTEND_URL` controls where the backend redirects users after authentication.
+`COOKIE_DOMAIN` should be set to the parent domain shared by the frontend and backend so that refresh tokens work across subdomains.
 These variables are referenced in `application.conf`.

 The server will start on `http://localhost:8080`.
 All API endpoints are available under the `/api/v1` path.